betandr/river/README.md

 ## Notes

-To suppress TensofFlow logging, use `tf.sh` to run the Python code.
+To suppress TensorFlow logging, use `tf.sh` to run the Python code.